 If you work in healthcare, you’ve heard of Cerner and Epic.
-Combined, these EHR vendors own over 50 percent market share for acute care hospitals in the United States.
+Combined, these EHR vendors own 55 percent of the market share for acute care hospitals in the United States.
 That percentage goes even higher when you narrow in on the 500+ bed hospital market.

 Table of contents

 - Is Epic or Cerner Easier to Use?

 - Interoperability in Cerner vs. Epic

 - How Cerner and Epic have responded to EHR innovations

 - How to request software recommendations from TechnologyAdvice